A Comprehensive Survey on Generative Diffusion Models for Structured Data: Backgrounds on Score-based Diffusion Models

 Considering the equation \ref{eq:ddpm_backward2}, \ref{eq:ddpm_conditioning_1} and \ref{eq:ddpm_conditioning_2}, the term $ L_{t-1} $ in equation \ref{eq:ddpm_kl} can be reformulated as:

 where $ C $ does not depend on $ \theta $, thus considered as a constant.
-Especially, Ho et al. \cite{ho2020denoising} highlight that instead of parameterising the mean $ \mu_\theta(\mathbf{x}_{t}, {t})$, predicting noise vector $ \epsilon $ at each time step $ {t} $ in the forward process by parameterising $ \epsilon_\theta(\mathbf{x}_t, t) $ enhances training efficiency and improves sample quality.
+Especially, Ho \textit{\textit{et al}}. \cite{ho2020denoising} highlight that instead of parameterising the mean $ \mu_\theta(\mathbf{x}_{t}, {t})$, predicting noise vector $ \epsilon $ at each time step $ {t} $ in the forward process by parameterising $ \epsilon_\theta(\mathbf{x}_t, t) $ enhances training efficiency and improves sample quality.
 They rewrite the equation \ref{eq:ddpm_lt1} as below:

-where $ \mathcal{U} (1,T) $ denotes a uniform distribution, $ \lambda(t) $ is a weighting function to adjust the scales of noise evenly, and $ \epsilon_\theta $ is a deep parameterised model that predicts the Gaussian noise $ \epsilon \sim \mathcal{N}(0, \mathbf{I}) $.
+where $ \mathcal{U} (1,T) $ denotes a uniform distribution, $ \lambda(t) $ is a weighting function to adjust the scales of noise evenly, and $ \epsilon_\theta $ is a deep parameterised model that predicts the Gaussian noise $ \epsilon \sim \mathcal{N}(\mathbf{0}, \mathbf{I}) $.
 Once trained, it samples $ \mathbf{x}_0 $ that resembles the original data.

-Whilst the aformentioned DDPM can only be applied to continuous data, such as image and audio, its application can be extended beyond these types.
-Hoogeboom et al. \cite{hoogeboom2021argmax} have introduced an alternative DDPM, referred to as Multinomial Diffusion, specifically designed for categorical data.
+Whilst the DDPM can only be applied to continuous data, such as image and audio, its application can be extended beyond these types.
+Hoogeboom \textit{et al}. \cite{hoogeboom2021argmax} have introduced a multinomial diffusion, specifically designed for categorical data.
 This model corrupts the data using a discrete Markovian process, then restores the original data through a reversal process.
-It is particularly crucial in certain data modalities and applications in which the usage of categorical data types is involved: tables, text, segmentation maps, and such \cite{kotelnikov2022tabddpm, hoogeboom2021argmax, zhu2023diffusion}.
-We provide an explanation of Multinomial Diffusion in the Appendix \ref{appendix:multinomialdiffusion}.
+It is particularly crucial in certain data modalities and applications in which the usage of categorical data types is involved: tables, text, segmentation maps, and such \cite{zhu2023diffusion, hoogeboom2021argmax, kotelnikov2022tabddpm}.
+We provide an explanation of multinomial diffusion in the Appendix \ref{appendix:multinomialdiffusion}.